-So you feel you lost your cat’s trust, or maybe you adopted a cat that has general fear and distrust with all people in general.
+You feel you lost your cat’s trust, or maybe you adopted a cat that has general fear and distrust of all people in general.
 If you want to fix this, you will have to be patient and understanding.
 Your cat is wild at heart and instinctively is not a pack animal.
 They are not like dogs who will forgive you over and over for the same action.
-They harbor fear and resent quite well!
+They harbor fear and resentment well.
 Here are some simple ways to earn back your cat’s trust, or earn it for the first time!

 Food Is Common Ground

-Cats love food.
-They not only love it when they are hungry either!
+Cats love food, not only when they are hungry either!
 They will eat all times of the day and enjoy treats as well.
 What you want to do is place their food or treats close by where you will spend most of your time in the home.
 If you work at home in an office room, put it in there.
 Don’t acknowledge them when they are eating.
 Carry on doing what you do!
 They may stop eating or even run if you move to quickly so be careful.
 Once they are comfortable eating and you are able to move around freely without them running or acting scared, place treats close by to you.
 This may take a number of times but eventually, the cat will come to you and eat the treats.
 Again, don’t startle it or move suddenly.
 Don’t even pet it.
-Allow it to just be.
+Allow it to do its own thing.

 Avoid Scary Objects

 Most cats do not like vacuums, large objects, cars, long thick sticks, things that make a loud noise, or water.
 Knowing this, do not vacuum in the same room as your cat.
 If they are in the bedroom, close the door, then clean.
 This will give them a sense of security.
 Be mindful when using brooms and mops as well.
 They may be quiet but to a scared cat, they are intimidating.
 Loud noises are a given!
 They have super sensitive hearing so always keep this in mind.
 Also, avoid raising your voice when your kitty is nearby.
 Toys may come into play when you know your interaction with them aren’t frightening.